General Motors 50th Anniversary Show: Plot

-A celebration including drama, comedy and music highlights included, Pat Boone singing "Where Are You?" in a skit called the Sad Lover in a Mardi Gras scene.
-A comedy sketch with Eddie Bracken and Hans Conried called "Poor Charlie: the Book Store".
-Including Alice Ghostley and Dennis Joel and Tirrell Barbery as Ethel and Andy and Julie.
-Dan Dailey, Carol Burnett, Steve Lawrence and Chita Rivera in a comedy song and dance titled, "Past and Future".
+A celebration and contemplation on the theme of "The Pursuit of Happiness" written by Helen Deutsch and hosted by Kirk Douglas and Ernest Borgnine, including drama, comedy and music.
+Highlights included: Pat Boone singing "Where Are You?" in a Mardi Gras scene in a skit called "The Sad Lover."
+A comedy sketch with Eddie Bracken and Hans Conried called "Poor Charlie: the Book Store," including Alice Ghostley, Dennis Joel and Tirrell Barbery as Charlie's wife, Ethel, and children Andy and Julie.
+Dan Dailey, Carol Burnett, Steve Lawrence and Chita Rivera in a comedy song and dance sketch entitled "Past and Future".
 "Mr. Boland's Afternoon", a dramatic sketch with Don Ameche and Peg Lynch.
-"Firsts" a comedy sketch with Claudette Colbert and Kent Smith.
+"Firsts," a comedy sketch with Claudette Colbert and Kent Smith.
 "The Bridge" a dramatic/musical endeavor with Cyril Ritchard and Claudia Crawford.
-Dean Martin, Howard Keel, Doretta Morrow and Bambi Linn in a potpourri of songs about Love.
+And singers Howard Keel, Doretta Morrow, Dinah Shore and Dan Dailey, and dancers Jacques D'Amboise, Chita Rivera and Bambi Linn in a potpourri of songs and dances about Love.

 Background and reception

 General Motors announced in June 1957 that it had commissioned the NBC network to produce a two-hour musical celebration of its 50th anniversary.

 It was the most viewed television show in the United States for the two-week period ending November 23, 1957, according to the Nielsen ratings, with a 49.4% audience share, and 19,858,000 homes tuned in.
 Jack Gould of The New York Times reviewed the show positively, calling it a "superb musical production, rewardingly experimental in approach, delightfully humorous and touchingly poignant.
 It was artistic television of a high order."

-The special was nominated for an Emmy for Primetime Emmy Award for Program of the Year, which was won that year by The Comedian (Playhouse 90), and was also nominated for Best Live Camera Work.
+The special was nominated for an Emmy for Primetime Emmy Award for Program of the Year, (won that year by The Comedian (Playhouse 90)) and was also nominated for Best Live Camera Work.

 An album was released on RCA Victor containing performances from the special.